beelzetron/ocp-uwm-workshop/1-Monitor-simple-application/README.md

 Hit the refresh button a couple of times, after a few seconds you should see the alert is firing on the web console.

 ![alert firing](../assets/simple-app-alert-firing.png)

+Proceed with the next section: [Monitor a Jboss application](../2-Monitor-Jboss-EAP/README.md)